Orchard House remains TEMPORARILY CLOSED due to COVID-19 restrictions

 Facebook Live with Director Jan

-Nearly every Sunday at 2:00 pm, Executive Director Jan Turnquist comes into your living room or virtual classroom to delve deeply into "hot topics" of interest, answer your questions, and interview special guests during what we affectionately call her "Hope, and Keep Busy" broadcasts!
+Nearly every Sunday at 2:00 pm for over 60 weeks, Executive Director Jan Turnquist came into living rooms or virtual classrooms to delve deeply into "hot topics" of interest, answer your questions, and interview special guests during what we affectionately call her "Hope, and Keep Busy" broadcasts!

 "Eyes on Artifacts"